Esp32forth-org/jasontay/forth-spi.md

 ### SPItransfer16
 SPItransfer16 ( n -- n )

+Same as SPItransfer, but transfers 16-bit values instead.

 ### SPIendTransaction
 SPIendTransaction ( -- )

+Stop using the SPI peripheral.
+Normally this is called after de-asserting the chip select, to allow other libraries to use the SPI peripheral.

 ### SPIend
 SPIend ( -- )